kcmr/podcaster/README.md

 ### Conventions

-- **File and folder naming**: Files and folders are named in lowercase, with dashes separating words (e.g., `loader.ts`, `top-podcasts-page.tsx`).
+- **File and folder naming**: Files and folders are named in lowercase, with dashes separating words (e.g., `search-input.tsx`).
 This prevents issues with case sensitivity across different operating systems and ensures consistency.
 An ESLint rule enforces this convention.
 - **Test files**: Test files are named the same as the file being tested, but with a `.test` suffix (e.g., `date.test.ts`, `card.test.tsx`).
 - **Imports**: Import paths (e.g., `@/components`, `@/utils`) are relative to the `src` folder.
 This shortens import paths and prevents the need for updates when the project structure changes.
 - **File extensions**: Files that use JSX have a `.tsx` extension.
 The `.ts` extension is used for all other TypeScript files, except for certain configuration files that use `.js`.